andradejacob36/osTicket-Prerequisites-and-Installation/README.md

 6. Then click "create"

-- Note: By creating a Resource Group, you'll have a container to contain all your related resources in a single place.
+- Note: By creating a Resource Group, it would be like a container that wikk contain all your related resources in a single place.

 <h2>Step 3: Create a virtual machine using Windows 10 Pro, version 21H2(free services eligible) and your desired specifications</h2>